PE

 Basketball

-Recapping of skills, rules and regulations; types of passes, dribbling, shooting (lay up, free throw, jump shot, three pointshot), man on man defending, zonal defending, rules and regulations (scoring system, double dribble, travel, types of contact).
+Students will use the skills that have been taught in KS3 and perform them in small sided games and full court games.
+Lessons will be delivered to set up pupils with skills and knowledge that they can take with them outside school.
+Recapping of skills, rules and regulations; types of passes, dribbling, shooting (lay up, free throw, jump shot, three pointshot), man on man defending, zonal defending, rules and regulations (scoring system, double dribble, travel, types of contact). |

 All students engaged in taking on roles and responsibilities within the lesson; scoring, referring or coaching for example.
+Pupils will be performing the skills learned in KS3 in a more challenging environment.
+Effort and participation are fundamental. |

 Active engagement, effort and discussions will take place between peers and teachers to highlight understanding of the importance of an active healthy lifestyle.